The 10 Spanish Languages Spoken in Spain (Speakers, Region and History)

 But why not find out about what else is out there?

 Broadening your knowledge of Spain’s languages is a great way to expand not only your linguistic knowledge, but also your knowledge of Spanish culture.

-This guide will introduce you to seven languages spoken in Spain, along with their history and culture.
+This guide will introduce you to ten languages spoken in Spain, along with their history and culture.

 Number of Speakers: 45 million

 Region: All regions of Spain